carissalow/rapids/docs/develop/test_cases.rst

 Test Cases
 -----------

 Along with the continued development and the addition of new sensors and features to the RAPIDS pipeline, tests for the currently available sensors and features are being implemented.
 Since this is a Work In Progress this page will be updated with the list of sensors and features for which testing is available.
 For each of the sensors listed a description of the data used for testing (test cases) are outline.
 Currently for all intent and testing purposes the ``tests/data/raw/test01/`` contains all the test data files for testing android data formats and ``tests/data/raw/test02/`` contains all the test data files for testing iOS data formats.
-It follows that the expected (verified output) are contained in the ``tests/data/processed/test01/`` and ``tests/data/processed/test02/`` for Android and iOS respectively.
+It follows that the expected (verified output) are contained in the ``tests/data/processed/test01/`` and ``tests/data/processed/test02/`` for Android and iOS respectively. ``tests/data/raw/test03/`` and ``tests/data/raw/test04/`` contain data files for testing empty raw data files for android and iOS respectively.

 List of Sensor with Tests
 ^^^^^^^^^^^^^^^^^^^^^^^^^^